PowerApps Rocks!

 )

-Define the app colors
+Define app colors

 Example: